Caltech researchers use deep learning and supercomputing to identify Nyx, a product of a long-ago galaxy merger.

 A map of a billion stars is a mixed blessing: so much information, but nearly impossible to parse by human perception.

-The Gaia mock catalogue, developed by Robyn Sanderson (University of Pennsylvania), essentially asked: ‘If the FIRE simulations were real and observed with Gaia, what would we see?’
+The Gaia mock catalog, developed by Robyn Sanderson (University of Pennsylvania), essentially asked: ‘If the FIRE simulations were real and observed with Gaia, what would we see?’

 Necib’s collaborator, Bryan Ostdiek (formerly at University of Oregon, and now at Harvard University), who had previously been involved in the Large Hadron Collider (LHC) project, had experience dealing with huge datasets using machine and deep learning.
 Porting those methods over to astrophysics opened the door to a new way to explore the cosmos.